 Managing and using controlled drugs in care homes is not included because this is covered the NICE guideline on managing medicines in care homes.

-This guideline looks at systems and processes for using and managing controlled drugs in Schedule 2, 3, 4 and 5 of the 2001 Regulations.
+This guideline looks at systems and processes for using and managing controlled drugs in Schedule 2, 3, 4 and 5 of the 2001 Misuse of Drugs Regulations.
 The recommendations should be read alongside current legislation, in particular the legislation (and subsequent amendments) highlighted below: